 All pricing is provided by the showroom representative.
-Quotes are valid for 60 days from the date posted.
+Quotes are valid for 15-30 days from the date posted.
 This will be indicated on your quote.

 All orders must be made in writing and accompanied by a 50% deposit.
 Orders are sent directly to our representative showroom with any specific dimensions, materials and special requests noted.
 Orders are subject to our acceptance with issuance of an order acknowledgement.
 Order acknowledgements are final and binding and subsequent requests for changes are subject to charges and our ability to conform.